Academic Expectations and Program Requirements

 If a written component precedes an oral component of the preliminary exam, the chair of the student’s examination committee is responsible for making all written examinations available to all members of the committee.
 A positive evaluation of the preliminary exam by all members of a student’s examination committee, with at most one dissension, is required to pass a student on their preliminary exam.
 Only one committee member substitution is allowed with prior approval of the Graduate and Professional School.

-After passing the required preliminary examination for the doctoral degree, a student must complete the final examination for the degree within four calendar years; otherwise, the student will be required to repeat the preliminary examination.
+After passing the required preliminary examination for the doctoral degree, a student must complete the final examination for the degree within four calendar years; otherwise, the student will be required to repeat the preliminary examination or, with academic unit and committee approval, a student may petition to extend the preliminary examination results.

 Failure of the Preliminary Examination